Labelled well-quasi-order for permutation classes: Sums and Skew Sums

-There is a naturally defined class containing both $\bigoplus\C$ and $\bigominus\C$: the \emph{separable closure} of $\C$ is defined to be the smallest permutation class containing $\C$ that is both sum and skew closed.
-(The separable closure of $\C$ has also been called the \emph{strong completion} of $\C$ by some authors, including Murphy~\cite[Section 2.2.5]{murphy:restricted-perm:}.)
-Atkinson, Murphy, and Ru\v{s}kuc~{\cite[Theorem 2.5]{atkinson:partially-well-:}} showed that the separable closure of a wqo class is itself wqo by appealing to a more general version of Higman's lemma than we have presented.
-We instead derive this result later, as a consequence of more general results on the substitution decomposition, as Corollary~\ref{cor-separable-closure-wqo}.
+There is a naturally defined class containing both $\bigoplus\C$ and $\bigominus\C$: the \emph{separable closure} of~$\C$ is defined to be the smallest permutation class containing~$\C$ that is both sum and skew closed.
+(The separable closure of~$\C$ has also been called the \emph{strong completion} of~$\C$ by some authors, including Murphy~\cite[Section~2.2.5]{murphy:restricted-perm:}.)
+Atkinson, Murphy, and Ru\v{s}kuc~{\cite[Theorem~2.5]{atkinson:partially-well-:}} showed that the separable closure of a wqo class is itself wqo by appealing to a more general version of Higman's lemma than we have presented.
+We derive and generalise this result later, in Corollary~\ref{cor-separable-closure-wqo}, as a consequence of more general results on the substitution decomposition.